TheTimeCo-op/README/README.md

    The server repo holds all of our endpoints and all of our logic if we can help it (Electron is already using enough resources, so no need to push it).

+   We start in `start.js` where we instantiate our `WebApi` class passing in `express()` and our port.
+We then invoke a public method in the class `api.run()` which will start the server and listen on the port we gave it.

+  From there we move into `application.ts` where we construct the `WebApi` class.
+Here we first import all of our npm packages and controllers before we get to the class.
+The class will contain a `constructor(){}` function that will be invoked as soon as the class is instantiated

    ## GUI Repo